Daffy Duck in Hollywood (video game): Reception

-Mean Machines reviewers criticised the Mega Drive version for tedious platforming, not being worth the price, having poor graphics and sounds and a close resemblance to Pink Goes to Hollywood, scoring it 53%.
+Mean Machines Sega reviewers criticised the Mega Drive version for tedious platforming, not being worth the price, having poor graphics and sounds and a close resemblance to Pink Goes to Hollywood, scoring it 53%.
 Computer and Video Games simply called the Mega Drive version no good with a score of 31%, but regarded the Master System version as more playable and fun, giving a fair score of 75%.

 The Game Gear version was one of the best selling games between September 1994 and March 1995.
 The Master System version was one of the best selling games between September 1994 and May 1995.
 It was also regarded as one of the top 10 Sega Hits.